 Don’t underestimate the benefit of using an oversized tarp when it comes to providing additional weather protection.
 But if you want a bit more protection, consider using a tarp with a beak.
 A beak is an angled overhang added to the front or rear ends of a tarp that provides additional weather protection.

 While beaks were popularized by Ray Jardine, they are surprisingly hard to find on cottage made tarps.
 Get The Ray Way Tarp Book, which goes into enormous detail about how to use tarps for backpacking and bikepacking.
-Jardine also sells kits if you want to make your own beaked tarp.
-Adding a beak to a cuben fiber tarp is also a pretty easy mod.
-If you’d rather buy a beaked tarp, your best bet is contacting Bearpaw Wilderness Designs (Bear Paw calls them canopies) or the Mountain Laurel Designs Patrol Shelter, although a few other manufacturers make them also.
+Adding a beak to a Dyneema DCF tarp is also a pretty easy mod.
+If you’d rather buy a beaked tarp, your best bet was the Mountain Laurel Designs Patrol Shelter (now discontinued) although a few other manufacturers make them also.